-Occasionally flocks of strange birds appear in the cottonwood groves along the water courses that drain the western slopes of the Sangre de Christo range of northern New Mexico.
-They come unexpectedly to stay a few hours or a few days and depart without forewarning and with as little announcement as characterized their Coming appearance.
+Occasionally flocks of strange birds appear in the cottonwood groves along the water courses that drain the western slopes of the Sangre de Cristo range of northern New Mexico.
+They come unexpectedly to stay a few hours or a few days and depart without forewarning and with as little announcement as characterized their coming.
 The least infrequent visits are those of the evening grosbeak, a bird of curious unpredictable habits.
-The migration robtes, the breeding grounds, and the wintering localities of evening grosbeaks is constantly shifting.
+The migration routes, the breeding grounds, and the wintering localities of evening grosbeaks are constantly shifting.
 They may be abundant one year and absent the next, or they may come and go during the same season, especially in winter.
 They seem to prefer the coniferous forest for nesting, either high in the mountains in the west or among the firs of northern Michigan, Minnesota, and Canada, but even in this they are not consistent.
 In New Mexico where I live the first intimation of their sudden arrival is often the sound of chirping, like a multitude of English sparrows, coming from the tops of the cottonwood trees.
 And then I see them perched on the topmost branches in large numbers, where, if they have come in the dead of winter, they simply sit for hours conversing among themselves.
-Although in winter they seem to do nothing but talk, if they come in the spring after the sap has begun to rise they feed on the swollen leaf# buds, but never cause appreciable harm to the trees.
+Although in winter they seem to do nothing but talk, if they come in the spring after the sap has begun to rise they feed on the swollen leaf buds, but never cause appreciable harm to the trees.
 They usually are not interested in the bird seed I put out which attracts other birds in large numbers.
-However, one year a big flock stayed around for weeks.

-confirming their unpredictable habits, eating enormous quantities of cracked corn that I spread on the driveway.
-Sometimes evening prospeaks appear at sunrise to drink from the pool I keep unfrozen all winter with an electric heater.
+However, one year a big flock stayed around for weeks, confirming their unpredictable habits, eating enormous quantities of cracked corn that I spread on the driveway.
+Sometimes evening grosbeaks appear at sunrise to drink from the pool I keep unfrozen all winter with an electric heater.
 At these times they can be seen to best advantage and the differences between the sexes easily discerned.
-I do not consider the evening grosbeak a very beautiful bird, but readily confess to a lack of umpartiallity.
-The plumage of the male has a garish, Vunplanned extravagance about it producing an (incongruous) combination of color and pattern.
-The features that contributes most to the startling appearance of the bird is a massive, greenish white like the artificial whitened face of a clown.
-Across \ for the forehead above the bill a band of lemon yellow extends back over the face as a supercilliary stripe.
-The crown is black and the feathers of the neck, throat, and cheeks are dark olive brown fading into olive vellow on the back, sides, and breast.
+I do not consider the evening grosbeak a very beautiful bird, and readily confess to a lack of impartiality.
+The plumage of the male has a garish, incongruous, unplanned extravagance about it.
+The feature that contributes most to the startling appearance of the bird is a massive, greenish white beak like the artificial whitened face of a clown.
+Across his forehead above the bill a band of lemon yellow extends back over his face as a superciliary stripe.
+The crown is black and the feathers of the neck, throat, and cheeks are dark olive brown fading into olive yellow on the back, sides, and breast.
 The tail and primary wing feathers are jet black, but as though ordered by a capricious after thought all the secondary wing feathers are immaculately white.
-When the bird is perched these large white watches and the gross, light-colored \$111 beak are its most conspicuous markings.
+When the bird is perched these large white patches and the gross, light-colored beak are its most conspicuous markings.
 The female grosbeak is much less gaudily dressed; her dark head without the yellow blends into a soft, silvery body gray, shading to lighter gray towards her tail which abruptly is a much darker gray as are her wings.
 The white is less clearly defined, but her bill has the same naked whiteness as the male's.
 Evening grosbeaks look like aggressive birds and their looks do not belie their behavior.
-When they come to drink in the morning they drive away all the robkns, who are accustomed to drinking and bathing at this time, by beligerant actions, and $\Lambda^{ m even}$ attack one another in their dog-in-the-manger eager aggressiveness.
+When they come to drink in the morning they drive away all the robins, who are accustomed to drinking and bathing at this time, by belligerent actions, and they even attack one another in their dog-inthe-manger eager aggressiveness.